 The preparation journey from Zack Davis is originally featured here.

-Author of the exam guide, Ralph Bryant is a cloud enthusiast who likes to tinker with all things cloud.
+The author of the exam guide, Ralph Bryant is a cloud enthusiast who likes to tinker with all things cloud.
 Connect with him on LinkedIn here.

 Have questions?
 Participate in AZ-104 discussions on our Forums.
 Click here.